heptarch/heptarch.github.io/projects.md

 So, let's agree that this approach is due for a revival.
 It's based on simple principles, and done right, can generate spectacular results.
-It isn't popular for a few reasons, but that doesn't mean it's a bad idea.
+It isn't popular, but that doesn't mean it's a bad idea!